zxf5912/Public-Resource/README.md

 # data-mining-with-python
-> Open source data mining project written by python.
+> Open source data.

-> I will establish some projects and keep maintaining them.
+> some data and documents which used in my projects.

 > I holp these projects can help you.